 All currently enrolled Loyola University undergraduate, graduate, and law students are eligible to receive counseling services offered by the UCC free of charge.
 Our counseling work with students is based on a short-term, developmental model which emphasizes emotional growth through dealing with difficult life issues while also helping the students to maintain a necessary focus on academic performance.
 For couples counseling, only one partner must be currently enrolled as a student at Loyola.

-If an emergency occurs during regular office hours, call the UCC at (504) 865-3835 or visit the office in room 208, Danna Student Center.
-If the emergency occurs outside of office hours, call the UCC at (504) 865-3835 and press 1 to speak with the counselor on-call.
+If an emergency occurs during regular office hours, call the UCC at (504) 865-3835.
+If the emergency occurs outside of office hours, call the UCC at (504) 865-3854.
 A professional staff member is on-call at all times.

 The University Counseling Center provides group counseling services to students who are interested in exploring an alternative option to individual counseling or who would like to be in a group in addition to being in individual counseling.

-On-going groups include Anxiety Management Workshops, Sexual Assault Survivors Group, and a Grief Processing Group.
+On-going groups include Anxiety Management Workshops.
 If you are interested in a specific group please contact the UCC for details.

-If you are not a client, call or stop by the UCC to set up an intake session and make it clear that you are interested in joining a group.
-Since the groups we offer are closed (i.e., new members cannot join once the group has started) and time limited, we may not have an opening right away but we'll let you know when the next group is starting.
+If you are not a client, call the UCC to set up an intake session and make it clear that you are interested in joining a group.
+Since some of the groups we offer are closed (i.e., new members cannot join once the group has started) and time limited, we may not have an opening right away but we'll let you know when the next group is starting.

 In group counseling, four to eight people meet face-to-face with one or two group therapists to talk about what is troubling them.
 Members give feedback to each other by expressing their own feelings about what someone says or does.
 This interaction gives group members an opportunity to try out other ways of behaving and to learn more about the way they interact with others.
 The importance of confidentiality (not discussing what members talk about or disclose in group outside of the group) is stressed with group members and all members sign a contract to maintain the confidentiality of the group.